videlais/learning-react/chapter2/index.md

 ### **module.exports**

-The property **module.exports** can be used to 'export' any values from a file.
+The object **module.exports** can be used to 'export' any values from a file.
 The object **module** is a global variable available in all modules.
-Its *exports* property is what the module is "exporting."
+It *exports* property is what the module is "exporting."

 **another.js:**